abh1nav/abh1nav.github.io/source/_posts/2014-06-17-develop-a-nodejs-app-with-docker.markdown

 service redis-server start
 ```

-Second, install project dependencies:
+Then, install project dependencies and `nodemon`.
+[Nodemon](https://github.com/remy/nodemon) watches for changes in project files and restarts the server as needed.

 ```
 npm install
 npm install -g nodemon
 ```

-Nodemon will be used to watch for changes in your JS files and restart the server as needed.

-Third, start up the server using:
+Finally, start up the server using:

 ```
 nodemon server.js
 ```

-Now, if you got `http://localhost:3000` in your browser, you should see something like this:
+Now, if you go to `http://localhost:3000` in your browser, you should see something like this:

 [{% img /images/2014-06-17-First-Run.png 230 110 %}](/images/2014-06-17-First-Run.png)

-Let's add another endpoint to `server.js`:
+Let's add another endpoint to `server.js` to simulate development workflow:

 {% codeblock lang:javascript server.js %}
 app.get('/hello/:name', function(req, res) {